CFA® Level II Questions & Exam Format

-On the Level II exam, you will have a total of 120 items (18 vignettes with 6 items each and 3 vignettes with 4 items each, for a total of 21 vignettes) compared to 240 multiple choice items on the Level I exam.
+The CFA Level II exam includes a total of 120 items (18 vignettes with 6 items each and 3 vignettes with 4 items each, for a total of 21 vignettes) compared with 240 multiple choice items on the CFA Level I exam.

-The Level II exam is worth 360 points, corresponding to the number of minutes on the exam.
-The 120 Level II items are equally weighted, 3 points each, with no penalty for incorrect answers.
+The CFA Level II exam is worth 360 points.
+The 120 items on the CFA Level II exam are equally weighted (3 points each) with no penalty for incorrect answers.

-On the Level II (and III) exams, some topics are covered in the morning session only and other topics are covered in the afternoon session only.
+On the CFA Level II (and 3) exams, some topics are covered in the morning session only and other topics are covered in the afternoon session only.

-When you prepare for the Level II exam, remember to review the Level I question format details for multiple choice questions.
+When you prepare for the CFA Level II exam, remember to review the multiple choice question format details for the CFA Level 1 exam.
 This same question construction applies to the multiple choices presented in item sets.

 Item sets are sometimes called “mini-cases.”
 Each item set on the CFA exam consists of a vignette (or case statement) and either four or six multiple choice items (questions).

-The length of a vignette ranges from about 1 page to 2.5 pages.
+The length of a vignette ranges from about 1 to 2.5 pages.
 The average length of the vignettes on the exam is about 1.5 pages.
-The longer vignettes are those that include several tables of information, such as for a financial statement analysis, statistics, or fixed-income item set.
+Longer vignettes include several tables of information, such as for a financial statement analysis, statistics, or fixed-income item set.

-The multiple choice items in each item set can only be answered based on the information in the vignette.
-Hence, the items are not free-standing (as in Level I), but are drawn from the vignette.
-You will need to read the vignette before answering the items, and you will need to refer back to the vignette for information.
+The multiple choice items in each item set can be answered based on the information in the vignette.
+Hence, the items are not free-standing (as in the CFA Level I exam), but are drawn from the vignette.
+You will need to read the vignette before answering the items, and you will need to refer to the vignette for information.
 The multiple choice items can be answered independently of each other, but they do require information provided in the vignette.

-See some examples of Level II questions below, but remember that the exam is based on the current curriculum.
-You can expect to see similar questions in terms of structure, format and level of difficulty, but don't expect to see the same questions repeated on future exams.
+See some examples of the CFA Level II exam questions, but remember that the exam is based on the current curriculum.
+You can expect to see similar questions in terms of structure, format and level of difficulty, but do not expect to see the same questions repeated on future exams.

 You may mark up your exam book.
 Circle or underline important information in the vignette and write down your equations or logic.
-However, only your answers recorded on the answer sheets are graded.
+Note, however, only your answers recorded on the answer sheets are graded.